netdata/netdata/collectors/ebpf.plugin/README.md

 ## Charts

-The eBPF collector creates an **eBPF** menu in the Agent's dashboard along with two sub-menus: **Socket**, and **Process**.
-The plugin also creates charts on different menus, like System Overview, Memory, Disks, Filesystem, Mount Points and Applications.
-All the charts in this section update every second.
+The eBPF collector creates charts on different menus, like System Overview, Memory, MD arrays, Disks, Filesystem, Mount Points, Networking Stack, systemd Services, and Applications.

 The collector stores the actual value inside of its process, but charts only show the difference between the values collected in the previous and current seconds.